Doing Business in Brazil

 The physical nature of interactions in the Brazilian workplace has a lot to do with the emphasis on personal relationships in the national culture.
 A lot of value is placed on the traditional family structure and friendships, which has various effects on the business world.

-On the one hand, Brazilian business tends to be hierarchical, with age, experience and etiquette all being highly respected.
+Brazilian business tends to be hierarchical, with age, experience and etiquette all being highly respected.
 Expats would do well to avoid criticising others (especially senior figures) at meetings, which would cause them to lose face.
 Given that it is a culture that puts a high value on social groups, an expat’s outsider status is likely to come into sharp focus in conflict situations.

 In contrast, building relationships and friendly communication are very important.
 People take precedence over appointments.
 This is not a licence to be late but it does mean that expats should greet their associates properly, be willing to engage in banter and allow their hosts to initiate talking business.